eric-hansen/jira.vim/README.md

 ## Atlassian API

-This uses the new Atlassian Cloud API, so you need to generate yourself an [https://confluence.atlassian.com/cloud/api-tokens-938839638.html](API key).
+This uses the new Atlassian Cloud API, so you need to generate yourself an [API key](https://confluence.atlassian.com/cloud/api-tokens-938839638.html).

 You will then override one of the variables/optoins.